DCoop25/Splunk-Workshop/README.md

 ### Vodafone
 ![vodafone](images/vodafone.png)
-Vodafone is a telecommunication company that generates a massive amount customer data.
-They use Splunk to manage their big data on order to optimize and provide better their customer support.
+Vodafone is a telecommunication company that generates a massive amount of customer data.
+They use Splunk to manage their big data in order to optimize and provide better their customer support.

 ### Domino's Pizza
 ![dominos](images/dominos.png)